nycicarus/nycicarus.github.io/README.md

 # The Icarus Project NYC Website

 I'm developing a small, simple, easy to replicate website for The Icarus Project NYC.
 The goal is to have other local chapters of Icarus use this site as a template for their own websites, which could also be hosted for free on GitHub.
+We began our chapter in 2014.

 Because most of NYC Icarus' activities are event related, events are the focus of the site.